The Graduate School - Distinguished Minority Fellows

 WKU is committed to assisting individuals from minority groups in obtaining their higher education goals.
-The Minority Assistantship Program is designed to help minority students attain graduate degrees by providing tuition as well as employment opportunities.
+The Distinguished Minority Fellows program is designed to help minority students attain graduate degrees by providing tuition as well as employment opportunities.

 Admission into the program is competitive and applicants are encouraged to submit the application materials as early as possible.
 Applications are accepted once annually in the Spring for admission for the following Fall semester.

 - Resume or curriculum vitae

 - Personal statement explaining why you will benefit from the program.
 Applicants are encouraged to address how this program will assist their personal goals, beyond simply continuing their education and attaining a graduate degree.
 Word limit: 1,000 words.
 Applications over the 1,000 word limit will not be reviewed.

 - Arrange to have two letter of personal/professional letters of reference submitted on your behalf.